wholefoodsbroccoli/debate-dragons/docs/what.md

 ---

 # What's in a Debate?
-Parliamentary debate is a **team game** where speakers take turns **giving speeches** in order to **persuade a judge** on a **motion topic.**[^1] This section is meant to guide readers through a debate round, from start to finish.
+Parliamentary debate is a **team game** where speakers take turns **giving speeches** in order to **persuade a judge** on a **motion topic.**

+This section guides readers through a debate, from start to finish.
+Rather than a comprehensive list of the rules,[^1] it is meant to give a broad vibe or feel for a real round instead.

 ## Before the Debate
+There are two 'benches' in a debate: the Government side, who is supporting the debate 'motion' topic - and the Opposition side, who is against it.

-Debates happen between teams of two or three.
+Debates happen between teams of two or three people.
+Each team knows which bench they are on (Gov or Opp) before the round starts, but they don't know the topic.

+In a real tournament, debaters don't get to choose their bench, nor do they get to choose the motion they compete on.
+This ensures each round is unique, and forces speakers to improvise, be creative, and rely on their own knowledge and teamwork to win.

+The debaters will be given some time to prepare, and when they're finished, a judge will come to the debate room to decide who the winner is.
 There are no ties in any debate format, meaning every round has a decisive result.

-## Topic Selection
+## The Round Begins!

+### Prep Time
+After the teams and their sides are confirmed, the motion topic is released, and prep time begins.
+Each team gets 15 to 30 minutes of private time to talk and ready their case.
+The Government team typically stays within the debate room to plan, while the Opposition team prepares outside.

+Debaters are not allowed to use the internet or AI.
+In physical tournaments, speakers generally must take notes on paper.

 ### The Motion
-Each motion in the debate has a **keyword.** It informs the teams of the specific topic, and which arguments they're allowed to make according to the rules.
+Each motion in the debate has a **keyword.** The keyword shows teams what they have to do to win the debate, and which arguments they're allowed to make according to the rules.

-**This House Would** is a policy motion.
-The Government team can invent a policy -In "This House Would ban all drugs," Opposition is allowed to say, "we won't ban drugs, we will regulate them instead."
-This is because the two are mutually exclusive, and use a similar amount of resources.
-  -In "This House Would grant dictators amnesty for willingly stepping down from office" This House Believes That
-  -Government believes the statement is true.
-Opposition believes the statement is false.
+For example, in the motion "**This House Prefers** apples to oranges," Government must defend apples and Opposition must defend oranges.
+This means Gov can't win the debate by proving pears are better than oranges, and Opp can't win the debate by proving oranges are better than nothing.

+More unintuitively, it also means Gov can't win the debate just by proving apples are good, even though it helps their case.
+Similarly, Opp can't win the debate just by proving that apples are really bad - even though it helps their case, too.
+Even if Opp 100% definitely proves that apples are really bad, if Gov successfully proves that oranges are *even worse,* that would be a **stronger reason to prefer apples to oranges**, and Gov would win the debate.

+When debaters first see the motion, they read it very carefully.
+The motion is telling you exactly what it wants you to do in the round - and

 ### The Veto
 Some debate formats let teams pick the motion they want to debate.
-During topic selection, a list of three motions will be displayed, and each team has to pick a motion to veto, and a motion they prefer.
+During topic selection, the teams meet up, and a list of three motions will be displayed.
+Each team has to pick a motion to veto, and a motion they prefer.
 If teams have opposite preferences, they flip a coin.

-## Prep Time
-Each team has either 15 or 30 minutes to prepare, depending on the format.
-They have private time to talk about the debate motion.
-Typically, the Government team stays in the debate room, while the Opposition team prepares outside.

-Debaters are never allowed to use the internet or AI to help them prepare.
-In physical tournaments, even paper notes are generally required for this reason.

-What does the judge do during prep time?
-They're probably walking off somewhere.

 ## Giving Speeches
-Each team takes turns sending members to give a speech of up to 7 minutes of uninterrupted speaking time.
-The Government team goes first, and they argue in favor of the motion.
-The Opposition argues against.
-It zigzags back and forth like this helpful diagram.
+When prep time concludes, the debaters go back to the pre-determined debate room Each team sends members one-by-one to give a speech up to 7 minutes long.
+The Government team begins, and the Opposition goes next, zig-zagging according to the diagram below.
+The debate ends when the last speaker concludes.

-Opposing speakers are allowed to offer a Point of Information to a speaker on stage.
+Sometimes debaters give Points of Information to the other team's speaker on stage.
 They could stand up, raise their hand, or give a verbal cue, and if the speaker chooses to accept, they're allowed to ask a question or give a comment up to 15 seconds long.

 ## The Judge
-The judge's primary job is to decide who wins.
+The judge decides who wins the debate.

 ## After the Debate
 The teams shake hands, and can stay to ask the judges for personal feedback and questions about the round.
 The judge will give a few tips for how to improve next time, and then everybody leaves the debate room!